Cancel anytime

 History and Background

-Willis Towers Watson was formed in 2016 through the merger of Willis Group Holdings and Towers Watson.
-Willis Group traces its roots to 1828, while Towers Watson was formed from the merger of Towers, Perrin, Forster & Crosby and Watson Wyatt Worldwide in 2010.
-The company provides advisory, broking, and solutions to clients globally.
+Willis Towers Watson (WTW) was formed in 2016 from the merger of Willis Group and Towers Watson.
+Willis Group, founded in 1828, had a long history in insurance brokerage.
+Towers Watson was created from the merger of Towers Perrin and Watson Wyatt in 2010, focusing on consulting.
+The merger created a global advisory and solutions company.

 Core Business Areas

-- Risk & Broking: Provides insurance brokerage, risk management consulting, and related services.
+- Risk & Broking: Provides insurance and risk management services, including brokerage, consulting, and claims advocacy.

 Leadership and Structure